stonecauldron/tile-mapper/report/paper.md

 procedurally would lift a burden off the shoulders of the level designers and allow the generation of much larger worlds.

-Contrary to what you might think, tile-maps are not relics from the past and are still used in many independent games, some of which have been very successful.
+The use of tile-maps might seem like an outdated method but they are still used in many independent games, some of which have been quite successful.

 TODO: example of games with tile-maps